College of Humanities & Behavioral Sciences

 Schedule an appointment by signing in to your Writing Center account.

-Our tutors are available to help via live chat Mondays and Fridays from 10am - 3pm and Tuesdays - Thursdays from 10am - 5pm.
+Our tutors are available to help in person and via live chat Mondays and Fridays from 10am - 3pm and Tuesdays - Thursdays from 10am - 5pm.
 Students can schedule and access these appointments through our online schedule.
 Click HERE for a video explaining how to set up and access online appointments.

 Review the assignment